About Me

 Teaching: I was a TA for the Introductory Astronomy Lab (3 semesters) and Physics of Music lecture (1 semester) at UNM.
 I aimed to foster an approachable and supportive classroom environment where students feel comfortable asking questions and engaging with challenging material.
 Evaluations from my students consistently highlighted my patience, clarity, and willingness to walk through concepts step-by-step, as well as my prompt feedback and emphasis on interactive, hands-on learning, reflecting my commitment to helping students build confidence and understanding in scientific problem-solving.
 For my work as a TA, I received the 2025-2026 William G. Larsen, PhD, Memorial Award for Best Teaching Assistant.

 Outreach: At UNM, I am a Volunteer Telescope Operator for some of the Campus Observatory's Friday night open houses.
 I have also judged high school and undergraduate research projects, and given outreach talks to local elementary students and at Space Center Houston during graduate school.
-While at UofA, I worked as a Planetarium Operator and Science Center Interpreter at the Flandrau Science Center and Planetarium, the only planetarium in Southern Arizona.

 Diversity, Equity, & Inclusion: I've been involved in leadership roles in our Physics and Astronomy Graduate Student Association and Women in Physics, Astronomy, and Optics.
 I am the current Meeting Manager for WiPAO and the current GSA Co-President.
-During my final two years at UofA, I was a peer leader for the TIMESTEP program, sitting on panels to share my experiences and promote diversity and inclusion in astrophysics.